lineartimer/WebAppStarterPack/doc/notes.md

 To stop the app on Mac:
 - Ctrl + c (not Cmd + c)

+### Adding unit tests

+Cd into the folder where package.json is and run:

+npm install --save-dev @testing-library/react npm install --save-dev @testing-library/jest-dom

+This will add these libraries as dev dependencies to package.json and npm install will install them with later builds.

+Create a file named setupTests.js in the src folder and add this one line to it:

+import '@testing-library/jest-dom';

+To run all tests:

+CI=true npm test

 ### Deploying the project

 To deploy the project to a web server: